j99tech/j99tech.github.io/_posts/2026-06-15-baltics-2026-kaunas.md

 ## Was it good?

-We were only really in Kaunas for one full day, but it feels like there's not a huge anount more to see.
+We were only really in Kaunas for one full day, but it feels like there's not a huge amount more to see.
 It's fair to say it's quite a contrast to Warsaw, which feel a lot more pedestrian and tourist friendly.
 However, it still feels a nice place to be.
 The shopping street feels like it belongs in a far larger city, so it's quite peculiar to find it in Kaunas.